diwansinghchauhan/Hand-Gesture-Based-Controls-for-Virtual-Object-Interaction/README.md

 - Test and refine the interaction between hand gestures and virtual objects.
 ## Acknowledgements

-i would like to thank the creators of OpenCV, CVZone, PyCharm, Unity 3D, and Visual Studio Code for providing the tools and libraries necessary for this project.
+I would like to thank the creators of OpenCV, CVZone, PyCharm, Unity 3D, and Visual Studio Code for providing the tools and libraries necessary for this project.

 ## Reference